Nonye2K3/chia/FAQ.md

 Farmers compute a plot filter based on the signage point, their plot id, and the sub-slot challenge - which are hashed together to create the plot filter bits.
 If the plot filter bits start with 9 zeroes, that plot passes the filter for that signage point, and can proceed.
 This disqualifies around 511/512 of all proofs of space on the network, for each signage point.
 There are 4608 * 2 or 9216 signage points per day so the average plot should pass the filter 18 times per 24 hours on average.
 Once a plot passes the plot filter it then competes for the best proof of space with every other plot that also passed that plot filter for that signage point.
 For reasons that aren't super simple to intuit, the only thing each plot is competing on is total space allocated - even with the plot filter in place.

+As long as the plot passes the filter, and do not have any internal file errors, the plot will always be eligible to complete for the best proof of space.
+Moving the plot to another directory or server will not change its eligibility.

 # Can I join a farming pool?

 Not yet.
 Currently the plots you generate are plotted to your own self pool key.
 Bram has much more on our [plans around pooling](https://www.chia.net/2020/11/10/pools-in-chia.html) and pool support will become high priority as soon as mainnet is released.
 You will not be able to change the pool of your current plots so you can just continue to farm them or slowly replace them over time with new plots using one of the upcoming pooling methods.